 • Gas or bloating

 • Poor absorption of valuable vitamins and minerals

 • Gastro esophageal reflux

 • Fatigue/Poor sleep

 Bottom Line: Find Out Which Foods to Avoid and You Will Feel Better!

-With food sensitivity testing from Progressive Medical Centers, we will be able to clearly identify which foods give you trouble, and in turn, restore your quality of life by helping you to avoid these foods.
+With food sensitivity testing from Progressive Medical Center, we will be able to clearly identify which foods give you trouble, and in turn, restore your quality of life by helping you to avoid these foods.

 Give us a call today, or contact us at our location nearest you to schedule your food sensitivity testing appointment!